SimplexCC/sell-docs/source/includes/_send-crypto.md

 # send-crypto #

-A request, from Simplex, for you to send crypto currency to a specified destination crypto address.
+A request, from Simplex, for you to send cryptocurrency to a specified destination crypto address.

-If you are the entity providing liquidity for a Simplex transaction, then after Simplex approves the transaction you will be asked to create a blockchain transaction that will result in the transfer of a specified amount of crypto currency to a specified destination crypto address.
+If you are the entity providing liquidity for a Simplex transaction, then after Simplex approves the transaction you will be asked to create a blockchain transaction that will result in the transfer of a specified amount of cryptocurrency to a specified destination crypto address.

-In case of a refund, if you are the entity that received the crypto currency you will be asked to send it "back" (albeit to a possibly different crypto address from which it was sent).
+In case of a refund, if you are the entity that received the cryptocurrency you will be asked to send it "back" (albeit to a possibly different crypto address from which it was sent).

 This request from Simplex results in a you creating an execution order ("xo"), for which you generate an identifier.
 Your response includes an identifier for this execution order, together with its status:
  * completed: you successfullly fulfilled the execution order by creating a blockchain transaction